gabrielacarr/ironContacts/NOTATIONS.md

 ## PROCESS
 ### How do we get there?
 What's the thought process?

-Steps for completing: Iteration 1
+### Steps for completing: Iteration 1

-- FIRST, What do you have from the instructions?
+FIRST: What are we setting up in the instructions and what is it?

 ```
  - Need to import producer's contacts from contacts.json into App.js inside the src folder